VASSAL Campaign Game 4

 Combat Actions: Combat actions occur normally, although boarding actions have received updates and new actions, blockading and razing, have been created.

 Resources are the main source of gold production in the game, but must first be converted for a variable price at the home island into treasure coins, which can then be used to purchase ships, crew, equipment, etc.

 The value of a resource is determined by a die roll.
-At the beginning of the first player’s turn, a d6 and two d6 are rolled.
-The d6 roll determines the values of all resources (refer to the quick reference for exact values) while the pair of d6 rolls determines the number of turns this value will hold.
+At the beginning of the first player’s turn, a d6 and a d20 are rolled.
+The d6 roll determines the values of all resources (refer to the quick reference for exact values) while the d20 roll determines the number of turns this value will hold.

 Lumber: (1) Fundamental for ship and settlement building, lumber is the basic building block of any naval civilization.

 Textiles: (2) Needed for sails and clothing, textiles are a key part of the trading industry.